 Now for the fun part!
 This is where you can brag a little bit and list some of your accomplishments.
 But remember, you don’t want to get too “wordy”.
 A resume should be easy to scan and only the most important points should be highlighted.
-To start, list the hospitals that you’ve worked at, what city and state they are in, followed by dates.
-For example: Overland Park Regional Medical Center, Overland Park, KS; Sept 2014-Dec 2016.
+To start, list the hospitals that you’ve worked at, how many beds were at that hospital, what city and state they are in, followed by dates.
+For example Overland Park Regional Medical Center, 343 beds, Overland Park, KS; Sept 2014-Dec 2016.
 Then list what your role at the hospital was: Overland Park Regional Medical Center, Overland Park, KS; Sept 2014-Dec 2016; Staff RN.
-Next, list anything that may stand out and how many beds the unit had: Overland Park Regional Medical Center, Overland Park, KS; Sept 2014-Dec 2016; Staff RN; NICU – 70-bed level III NICU; Labor & Delivery – Crossed trained as “baby catcher”.
+Next, list anything that may stand out, patient to nurse ratio, computer charting system you used, and how many beds the unit had: Overland Park Regional Medical Center, Overland Park, KS; Sept 2014-Dec 2016; Staff RN; NICU – 70-bed level III NICU, 4:1 ratio, Meditech; Labor & Delivery – Crossed trained as “baby catcher”.

 As you can tell, I’ve listed where I’ve worked and for how long.
 What my role was and which unit(s) I worked on while highlighting specific things about each unit.
 I made sure to point out that the NICU I worked in had 70 beds – which tells managers what unit size I’m used to; and also that it was level III meaning we took care of very sick babies.
 Lastly, I make sure to point out that I cross-trained elsewhere and have experience with “baby catching”.
 This is beneficial for me to add to my resume because it makes me stand out if there was another nurse to apply with the same experience and credentials that I have.